 Notes: The SBA had a single revolving loan fund for both disaster and business loans until 1966 (P.L.
 89-409).
 For FY1954 through FY1958, budgetary documents indicated the amount provided to the revolving loan fund, which was designated for disaster assistance, and the amount designated for business loans.
 For FY1959 through FY1966, budgetary documents no long provided this level of specificity.
 In FY1959, \$27.5 million was provided for management and training grants, which were awarded through FY1960.
-The SBA reported that most of the increase in funding for other programs in FY1970 was due to an increase in funding for other programs in

-FY1977 was due to the provision of \$36 million for the surety bond guarantee program and \$15 million for the pollution control equipment guarantee revolving fund.
+The SBA reported that most of the increase in funding for other programs in FY1970 was due to an increase in funding for the SBA's minority management and technical assistance grant program.
+Most of the increase in funding for other programs in FY1977 was due to the provision of \$36 million for the surety bond guarantee program and \$15 million for the pollution control equipment guarantee revolving fund.

-Author Contact Information
+Author Information